chilinhhovo/Mercury/README.md

 6. Gender Imbalance – For every woman honored, five men receive recognition, highlighting historical artistic exclusion.
 However, recent additions like Maya Angelou and Audre Lorde show progress.
 7. Poetry Leads the List – More craters are named after poets than any other profession, showcasing poetry’s historical significance in storytelling and cultural preservation
 8. Mercury as a Cultural Archive – The crater names provide insight into artistic history, gender disparities, and shifting cultural influences, immortalizing creativity in space.

+# Things that are not working
+- Video is not playing when published on Github, only on local host